TectHost/How-to-make-money-in-your-Minecraft-server/README.md

 SkyWars and EggWars:

 ✔️ Can I sell kits or give kits to VIPs

-✖I cannot sell kits or give kits to VIPs that offer an advantage over other players who have not put money in.
+✖ I cannot sell kits or give kits to VIPs that offer an advantage over other players who have not put money in.

 #### ⚠️¡Remember!